ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ### Accuracy by user group

-NOTE: In these two tables, the data is binary (not ordinal) and these are median accuracies aggregated across all label types (all.\*) and for the problem vs no problem type (prob.\*).
+NOTE: In these two tables, the data is binary (not ordinal) and these are mean/median accuracies aggregated across all label types (all.\*) and for the problem vs no problem type (prob.\*).

 #### Summary stats